Dealing with Constant Headaches?

 Chiropractic Care for Headaches and Migraines

-Dundalk, Rosedale and Landover Chiropractors are trained in spinal health.
+Rosedale, Landover, Waldorf, and Washington, DC Chiropractors are trained in spinal health.
 After completing an exam and taking down your medical history, a chiropractor can work with you to discover the source of your headaches and create a treatment plan.
 This plan will address the source of the problem and involve gentle adjustments to return the body to its natural, healthy alignment.
 These adjustments will provide instant relief, but also work to restore spinal health for the long term.